PeterH1967/MyProfile/README.md

 Account Management role, where I had to liaise between Management and Owners of Hotels, Hospitals and Mining Camps and our technical team, which required a high level of understand of the technical aspects of the products.

+**Why Choose RMIT**

+Besides teaching me the necessary skills required to work in the IT industry and providing a solid basis of technical knowledge, I believe that I will be able to further enhance my skills in Communication, Time Management, Problem Solving, Teamwork and Conflict Resolution.
+Being a mature aged student, I understand the importance of being able to work and collaborate with other people on projects to provide a successful result.

+**What do I expect to learn during my studies**

+Besides teaching me the necessary skills required to work in the IT industry and providing a solid basis of technical knowledge, I believe that I will be able to further enhance my skills in Communication, Time Management, Problem Solving, Teamwork and Conflict Resolution.
+Being a mature aged student, I understand the importance of being able to work and collaborate with other people on projects to provide a successful result.